Vyral/brett-sikora/_posts/2019-01-28-dont-let-asbestos-go-unabated-in-your-home.md

 {% include pullquote.html %}

-The fiber count of asbestos found in floor tiles is usually 2% to 10% lower.
+The fiber count of asbestos found in floor tiles is usually 2% to 10% lower than found in wrapped pipes.
 Asbestos that’s intact (i.e., not coming apart) is less of a concern unless it’s friable material, which can break apart.
 In either case, **it’s important that you test these areas to see if you need to perform an asbestos abatement.**

 If you have any more asbestos questions for Chris, you can call his office at (201) 840-6126 or visit his website [www.cmburrowsinc.com](http://www.cmburrowsinc.com){: target="_blank"}.